yochannah/omgscience/_posts/2019-04-22-more-research-planning.md

 tags: notes planning mental-models
 ---

 Mapping data models.
-I think I would like to [Preregister](https://cos.io/prereg/) this when we feel that the plan is as clear as possible.
+I think I would like to [preregister](https://cos.io/prereg/) this when we feel that the plan is as clear as possible.

 ## Research question:

 Draft wording: Does a person's educational background in biology and computational subjects have an effect of their ability to create effective biological data models, and to map biological data onto this model?

+Maybe break down into sub-questions + null hypotheses, with expectation that biology + less computer will be different from biology+computer knowledge or even just computer w/ low biology.
+More notes about this [here](/2019/03/23/towards-a-first-experiment-what-mental-models-do-people-need-to-interact-with-biological-software.html)

 ## Background questionnaire